 I'm excited to have you learn these time-saving tips in this section of the course.

-As the number of your online courses grows, you'll be glad you follow this tip for repurposing videos.
+As the number of videos in your inventory grows and your audience expands, you'll be glad you follow this tip for repurposing videos.

 Here is a helpful hint about creating very descriptive file names for your electronic files of course content.